F41zK4r1m/HackTheBox/Delivery.md

 ## Initial access:

-Once I logged into the MatterMost domain, I observed that it some kind of chat application juts like Slack & there were few different kind of channels here in which one of the internal channel contains the "mailserver" credentials:
+Upon successfully logging into the MatterMost domain, I discerned its resemblance to communication platforms like Slack, characterized by various channels.
+Among these channels, an internal one captured my attention as it contained the credentials for the "mailserver":

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/ccd1368e-e017-4cf1-b94c-42c271a3deb4)

-Although the credentials belongs to "mailserver" but I though to give it a try with SSH.
-Using it with SSH finally gave me the initial access on the target host along with the user flag: (pwn3d! 🙂)
+Although these credentials were designated for the "mailserver," I decided to explore their potential for SSH access.
+To my delight, the SSH connection attempt was successful, marking my initial entry into the target system and granting me the coveted user flag: (pwn3d! 🙂)

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/9528b60b-a342-400b-b726-bb2b0659da29)